jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/25 - The Opening Battle.md

 ## Introduction

 Every day since 1970's, Americans and Canadians have felt a little less happy.
 That's when the internet, transitor, personal computer, we're all invented at ready to transform society.
 At first they were weak, so the changes should have been small.
-But instead they were limited.
+But instead they were very limited.
 Darth Blockbuster kept blocking them from transforming society.
 Thus, our society wasn't transforming to our technological capabilities.
 Our ruling philosphy was getting more out of date.

 People were less happy, because they were an increasingly living in a non-functioning society.
 Like in education, our transportation, insurance, food production, governance, and so many industries hasn't changed despite the radically new tools available.